 Our Kids Pack features our secret agents - the Jet Cadets.
 Receive a complimentary kid's pack when you book with Air New Zealand and order a children's meal.

 Adults 15 years and over may travel with a child in their care.
 If not travelling with an adult 15 years or over, children 5 to 11 years and under can travel alone provided they meet the unaccompanied minors conditions.

 When booking online, bassinets are identified with a bassinet icon, and when selecting a seat in a Bassinet Row with a bassinet fitting you will be asked to confirm that the infant will meet the criteria to use the bassinet.
 If the infant is more than 11.8kgs/26lbs or older than 8 months at the time of travel, they may not be able to use the bassinet and you may be moved to allow a suitably aged infant to use the bassinet.
-In this instance you will not be provided with a refund of any paid seat select fee.
 Please note that when selecting your seat online, not all seats in a Bassinet Row have bassinet fittings, those that do are indicated with a bassinet icon and states that it includes a bassinet.

 If you are travelling with an infant aged between 8 months and 15 months (and weighing a maximum of 11.8kgs/26lbs) and have not pre purchased a bassinet seat, a bassinet seat may be allocated to you if one is still available at the time you check in on the day of travel.